malithwox/Battery_Charging/README.md

 hw2
 Calculate OCV voltage & peak-power of a battery when OCV parameters are given according to the Combined model.

-ex3
-OCV-SOC plot according to the Combined+3 model.

 hw3
 When a certain current load profile id over time is applied to the battery find the voltage v across the battery terminals under the following model assumptions. ( Ideal battery,R-int model,RC model,2RC model).
 (OCV of the battery is not remined constant while the battery is being discharged.)